Skip to content

 Is port 5222 open by default?

-No, modern cloud providers (AWS, Google Cloud, Yandex) close all incoming ports by default.
-You must explicitly allow port 5222 in a Security Group or firewall.
+No, modern cloud providers close all incoming ports by default.
+Explicitly allow 5222 in your Security Group or firewall.

-How to check if my port 5222 is reachable?
+How to check if port 5222 is reachable?

 Is port 5222 safe to expose?